What medication is available?

 In some circumstances you might also be offered antidepressant medication, such as selective serotonin reuptake inhibitors (SSRIs) – a commonly prescribed type of antidepressant.
 You might be offered antidepressants in combination with one of the medications described above.

-Note: You should always check with your doctor or pharmacist before taking any drugs together, or closely following one another, in case they could interact with each other badly.
+Remember: You should always check with your doctor or pharmacist before taking any drugs together, or closely following one another, in case they could interact with each other badly.
 For example, combining lithium with SSRI antidepressants can increase the risk of serotonin syndrome (a serious side effect).